rich-iannone/sweet-data/README.md

 ### AI-Powered Data Exploration

-- **Conversational Analysis**: Ask questions like "What columns do we have?", "Describe this dataset", or "What are the data types?" and get instant, intelligent responses
+- **Conversational Analysis**: ask questions like "What columns do we have?", "Describe this dataset", or "What are the data types?" and get instant, intelligent responses
-- **Smart Data Insights**: Get contextual analysis and explanations about your data's structure, patterns, and characteristics
+- **Smart Data Insights**: get contextual analysis and explanations about your data's structure, patterns, and characteristics
-- **Interactive Guidance**: Receive helpful suggestions and explanations as you work through your data analysis workflow
+- **Interactive Guidance**: receive helpful suggestions and explanations as you work through your data analysis workflow

 ### Intelligent Code Generation

-- **Natural Language to Code**: Request transformations like "Add a bonus column that's 30% of salary" or "Filter rows where age is greater than 25" and get working Polars code
+- **Natural Language to Code**: request transformations like "Add a bonus column that's 30% of salary" or "Filter rows where age is greater than 25" and get working Polars code
-- **Comprehensive Polars Support**: The AI assistant has deep knowledge of the entire Polars API, including advanced operations like rolling windows, string processing, and datetime manipulations
+- **Comprehensive Polars Support**: the AI assistant has deep knowledge of the entire Polars API, including advanced operations like rolling windows, string processing, and datetime manipulations
-- **Context-Aware Suggestions**: Code generation takes into account your actual column names, data types, and dataset structure
+- **Context-Aware Suggestions**: code generation takes into account your actual column names, data types, and dataset structure

 ### Key AI Features

-- **Dual Mode Operation**: Automatically switches between conversational analysis and code generation based on your needs
+- **Dual Mode Operation**: automatically switches between conversational analysis and code generation based on your needs
-- **Real-time Context**: The AI assistant understands your current dataset structure and provides relevant, specific advice
+- **Real-time Context**: the AI assistant understands your current dataset structure and provides relevant, specific advice
-- **Multiple LLM Support**: Works with popular language model providers including Anthropic Claude and OpenAI GPT
+- **Multiple LLM Support**: works with popular language model providers including Anthropic Claude and OpenAI GPT
-- **Conversational Context**: Maintains conversation context to provide better assistance throughout your data exploration session
+- **Conversational Context**: maintains conversation context to provide better assistance throughout your data exploration session

 To use the AI assistant, simply type your questions or requests in natural language, and Sweet will provide intelligent responses, explanations, or generate the appropriate Polars code for your transformations.